Poll of judges finds Zoom to be the most popular platform for pandemic-caused remote court hearings

 - Greater access to the justice system overall

-A full summary of the results, including judges’ comments, can be found here.
+You can read a full summary of the results, including judges’ comments.

 Each month the NJC emails a one-question survey to more than 12,000 judges nationally who have attended its courses for new and experienced judges.
 The poll often asks their opinion on an issue of the day.